 A problem with both open and selective tendering is that a contractor’s circumstances can change after he has submitted his tender.
 He can make losses on other contracts which affect his financial stability; or may be so successful at tendering that he does not have enough skilled staff or men to deal with all the work he wins.
 Neither method of tendering nor any other means of procuring works can therefore guarantee avoidance of troubles.

-Negotiated Tendering Methods in Construction:
+3. Negotiated Tendering

 Negotiated tenders are obtained by the employer inviting a contractor of his choice to submit prices for a project.
 Usually this is for specialized work or when particular equipment is needed as an extension of existing works, or for further work following a previous contract.